 Every film or movie has this pivotal moment.
 Once you know of its existence, you’ll start seeing this inciting incident within almost every story ever told.
 Again, it’s the moment when you know your hero will never be the same.

 This is the longest segment of your story.
 It starts after roughly one-quarter of your book (at the end of the first act) and spans through to the three-quarter point (or the beginning of the third act).

 Once your protagonist makes their leap into their new world, probably leaving the old one in the dust, they (along with the reader) are thrust outside their comfort zone.
 That makes things interesting!

 Simply put, you’ll write a series of ups and downs for your hero within this act.
 Things will look great but then take a dramatic turn for the worse.
 And just when your hero has been beaten up by life, make sure they receive a break or two at an opportune time.

 What you want to avoid is a flat, predictable plot.
 Steve quits his job to become an entrepreneur only to discover…success!
-Yup, rather boring, No, poor old Steve will need some good old fashioned conflict.
+Yup, rather boring, No, poor old Steve will need some good old-fashioned conflict.
 These points of struggle can be internal or have external (bad guy) influences.
 Allow Steve a few triumphant moments, but then throw in a monkey wrench.
-Then when he fails, have him learn from it and have a win.
+Then when he fails, have him learn from it and win.

 Toward the end of the second act, things have to go terribly wrong for our hero.
-It must appear that there’s no way out for them.
+There must appear to be no way out for them.
 I don’t know about you, but I found this a little intimidating.
 If there’s no way out, who is in charge of finding them a solution to the seemingly impossible?
 Me?
 Gulp.